rbms-bsc/DCRMR/_pages/PPDM/Publication-Statement.md

 >Example:
 ><CITE>A geological map of the United States / engraved & printed by Fenner, Sears & Co. -- London : published March 15, 1832 by I.T.
 Hinton & Simpkin & Marshall, [1832]</CITE>
->(*Comment*: The engraver statement containing the name of the printer has been transcribed as a statement of responsibility)
+>(*Comment*: The engraver statement containing the name of the printer has been transcribed as a statement of responsibility relating to title proper)
 >
 >but
 >